MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 ## Serpentis IV (fiber, structural)

-This outpost is where I build my pharmaceutical lab and kitchen.
+This outpost is where I build my pharmaceutical lab and kitchen (see *Pharmaceuticals Lab* document).
 This initial setup will provide fiber and structural material to start building a habitat.
 A habitat here will be useful to house security detail to complement turrets and robots, all of which will be busy keeping clickbeetles at bay.

 Design: